Municipality of Saint-Barbe

 Mayor: Louise Lebrun

-General Director and Secretary-Treasurer: Chantal Girouard
+General Director and Clerk-Treasurer: Chantal Girouard

 Councillors: Johanne Béliveau, Marilou Carrier, Miriame Dubuc-Perras, François Gagnon, Denis Larocque, Daniel Pinsonneault